pachyderm/pachyderm/doc/concepts/data-concepts/repo.md

 Pachyderm.
 A Pachyderm repository is a top-level data object that contains files and folders.
 Similar to Git, a Pachyderm repository tracks all changes to the data and creates a history of data modifications that you can access and review.
-You can store any type of file in a Pachyderm repo, including binary and plain text files.
+You can store any type of file is in a Pachyderm repo, including binary and plain text files.

 Unlike a Git repository that stores history in a `.git` file in your copy of a Git repo, Pachyderm stores the history of your commits in a centralized location.
 Because of that, you do not run into merge conflicts as you often do with Git commits when you try to merge your `.git` history with the master copy of the repo.
-With large datatsets resolving a merge conflict might not be possible.
+With large datasets resolving a merge conflict might not be possible.

-A Pachyderm repository is the first entity that you configure to create A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm `pachctl create repo` command or by using the Pachyderm UI.
+A Pachyderm repository is the first entity that you configure when you want to add data to Pachyderm.
+You can create a repository by running the `pachctl create repo` command or by using the Pachyderm UI.
 After creating the repository, you can add your data by using the `pachctl put file` command.